tensorchord/VectorChord/README.md

   -p 5432:5432 \
   -d tensorchord/vchord-postgres:pg17-v0.2.2
 ```
-> In addition to the base image with the VectorChord Extension, we provide an all-in-one image, `tensorchord/vchord-suite:pg17-latest`.
-This comprehensive image includes all official TensorChord plugins.
+> In addition to the base image with the VectorChord extension, we provide an all-in-one image, `tensorchord/vchord-suite:pg17-latest`.
+This comprehensive image includes all official TensorChord extensions.
 Developers should select an image tag that is compatible with their extension's version, as indicated in [the support matrix](https://github.com/tensorchord/VectorChord-images?tab=readme-ov-file#support-matrix).

 Then you can connect to the database using the `psql` command line tool.
 The default username is `postgres`, and the default password is `mysecretpassword`.